 This is something that was drilled into me in college and has stuck with me ever since.
 The firm is treated as a singular entity, not a group of people.
 The same goes with teams of people.

 Wrong: The firm announced their new digital media program.

 Right: The firm announced its new digital media program.

-Man, this bugs me.
-When I am reading an email the last thing that I want to see are obscure initials or abbreviations.
+I am reading an email the last thing that I want to see is obscure initials or abbreviations.
 Maybe it’s just the writer in me, but there is nothing more boring than reading a subject line for an email and having it be loaded down with industry-related abbreviations.
 Yeah, the recipient likely knows what it means, but that doesn’t mean that it interests them on a human level.
-And that’s the important thing with headlines and subject lines, in order to get an open or read, the appeal to someone on a human level.
+That’s an important part of headlines and subject lines.
+In order to get an open or read, you must appeal to someone on a human level.
 Because without the human interest in something, it will never make it to the business interest.
-It may seem unavoidable to use abbreviations the subject lines, but it truly isn’t.
-Write it out or simplify it, that’s the only way.
+It may seem unavoidable to use abbreviations in subject lines, but it truly isn’t.
+Write it out or simplify the language, that’s the only way.

 Wrong: girl’s night out (Only one girl?)

 Pay attention to apostrophes.
 It can change the meaning of your writing if you get it wrong.

 Don’t even get me started on this.
 There are very limited instances that the body text of copy needs capitalization.
 Repeat after me: Proper nouns and the beginnings of sentences.
 Even if a word seems important to you, it’s not that important.
 Don’t use capitalization for emphasis, it just looks weird.
 Use bolds or italics and be done with it.

 “Using ‘I’ and ‘me’ incorrectly…and interchangeably.
 Always say the sentence to yourself without referencing the other person and you’ll discover the correct use.” – Victoria Ipri